pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 width="80%"
 %}

+**Challenge #4.3.D: Multitasking efficiently** ⸺ The previous example runs four tasks (stacks of blocks) at the same time.
+There is a way to do exactly the same with just three tasks.
+Click the ʌ icon on the Multitask block to it to three tasks.
+There are now two Print blocks and a wait block floating on the canvas.
+Where do you place them to achieve the same result as before?
+You are free to delete blocks if you need to.
+{: .notice--primary}

+# Conflicting resources

 While your robot can multitask many different things, it cannot do two _conflicting things_ at once.
 It can't run the very same motor forwards and backwards at the same time, just like you can't walk forward and backward at the same time.
+More precisely, your robot can't use the same _resource_ from two places at once.
+Besides motors, this includes sensors and the hub speaker.

-The following program won't work.
-Nothing bad will happen, but it won't do anything good, either.
+The following program won't work right.
 The mistake here is quite obvious, but it can be easier to miss in a big program.
-In general, you should avoid having two stacks of blocks running at the same time that try to use the same motor or sensor.
+In general, you should avoid having two stacks of blocks running at the same time that try to use the same resource.

 {% include block-program.html
 path="L04_3_multitask_resource"
-caption="❌ Doesn't work.
-One motor can't be used from two places at the same time." width="80%"
+caption="❌ One motor shouldn't be used from two places at the same time.
+Normally if a motor is already running, the old movement stops and the new movement begins immediately.
+In this case, two movements are started at the same time, so there isn't a clearly defined outcome." width="80%"
 %}

+Note that this is not a coding limitation since it is impossible even in theory.
+Instead, it means that you should rethink your program design.
+It usually helps to describe in words what your program should do.
+Write it down or describe it to a friend, and see if it still makes sense!

+In contrast, controlling two different motors from different tasks at the same time is fine.
+It is also fine to change the hub light color or print text from multiple places.
+These are very quick operations, so the hub can ensure that they don't clash.